ToolJet/ToolJet/docs/docs/data-sources/mysql.md

 ### SQL mode

 SQL mode can be used to query MySQL database using SQL queries.

-Select SQL mode from the dropdown and then enter the SQL query in the editor.
+1. Select SQL mode from the dropdown and then enter the SQL query in the editor.
+2. Click the **Run** button to execute the query.

 **Example:**